 Denise says: “I never tire of the perspective of a child, and find that their special clarity on any topic is what fascinates and energizes me as an instructor at Rutgers.”

 Jing Jing Ra has been directing the Chinese language and culture program at Rutgers for 4 years.
 She is a native of Beijing, China, and lived in Tokyo for many years, where she was a medical researcher at Tokyo Women’s Medical University.
 In 2011 she was a Chinese language teacher on Semester at Sea’s around-the-world voyage.
 She also teaches Japanese at Columbia University.

 Shadrach Fher is a native of Patagonia, Argentina.
 He has played college and professional soccer in his native country.
 In New York, he founded the popular Soccer by Coach Fher program, offered at schools and churches throughout the city.
 His classes are offered during the fall and winter at Rutgers.
 He has been teaching soccer at Rutgers Community Programs since 2002.

 Jennifer Moore is an instructor in the Toddler Playgroups and On My Own Playgroups.
 She has been with Rutgers Community Programs for 5 years, and attended our Playgroups and and worked as a group leader when her own daughter was younger.
-Jennifer is also the Administrative Assistant for all Programs, handling registrationand communications.
+Jennifer is also the Programs Coordinator handling registration and communications.
 She has a BA from NYU.

 Jennifer says: “Every day the children make me laugh!
 Their joy, playfulness and energy are infectious, and it’s very gratifying to see them learning and growing over the course of a semester or a year.
 It’s also nice to encourage and support parents as they navigate their way through everything from sleepless nights to preschool applications.”